City Crime Score

 What types of crime are most common in Little Ferry?

-Is Little Ferry safe at night?
+Is Little Ferry safe to live in?

 Surrounding Cities